 We had a job down in Clonmel and since I had not been on-site I had to be inducted, which meant we had to be there at 8 in the morning.
 Had to leave Kilkenny at 7.

-G_ and I were going down to Clonmel to do the initial clean of some windows at the newly-completed branch of Dunne's, a national department/grocery-store chain.
-Since the property in these cases is still a construction site, all safety regulations apply, and that's why an induction is necessary for anyone who has not yet worked on a particular location.
+Gary and I were going down to Clonmel to do the initial clean of some windows at the newly-completed branch of Dunne's, a national department/grocery-store chain.
+Since the property was still a construction site, all safety regulations were applicable mostly, and that's why an induction was necessary for anyone who has not yet worked on location.
+I hadn't.

 As directed by our supervisor, we reported at 8 o'clock.
-We had to wait a bit before the on-site safety officer showed up or as it turned out, an alternate supervisor.
 When a fellow who was qualified to perform the induction came around, he asked me into one of the portable office buildings, and he sat behind the single desk there.